yusukebe/Test-JSON-RPC-Autodoc/README.md

 # DESCRIPTION

 **Test::JSON::RPC::Autodoc** is a software for testing JSON-RPC Web applications.
-This module generate the Markdown formatted documentations about RPC parameters, requests, and responses.
-Using **Test::JSON::RPC::Autodoc**, we write the integrated tests, then these will be useful to share the JSON-RPC parameter rules with other developers.
+These modules generate the Markdown formatted documentations about RPC parameters, requests, and responses.
+Using **Test::JSON::RPC::Autodoc**, we just write and run the integrated tests, then documents will be generated.
+So it will be useful to share the JSON-RPC parameter rules with other developers.

 # METHODS

+## Test::JSON::RPC::Autodoc

-## **new(%options)**
+### **new(%options)**

     my $test = Test::JSON::RPC::Autodoc->new(
-        app => $app, # PSGI application, required document_root => './documents', # output directory for documents, optional, default is './docs' path => '/rpc' # JSON-RPC endpoint path, optional, default is '/' );
+        app => $app,
+        document_root => './documents',
+        path => '/rpc'
+    );

 Create a new Test::JSON::RPC::Autodoc instance.
 Possible options are: